Reward Fine-Tuning Two-Step Diffusion Models via Learning Differentiable Latent-Space Surrogate Reward: Conclusion

 \section{Conclusion}

-We address the challenges of reward fine-tuning timestep-distilled DMs for $\le2$ step image generation with arbitrary reward signals (including non-differentiable ones).
-Our analysis identifies limitations in applying popular RL methods.
-In response, we propose LaSRO, a framework that learns differentiable surrogate rewards in the latent space to provide effective gradient guidance during DM fine-tuning.
-We show LaSRO's superior effectiveness and efficiency over existing RL methods for optimizing diverse reward signals.
+We address the challenges of fine-tuning 2-step image DMs with arbitrary reward signals.
+Our analysis identifies limitations in applying existing RL methods.
+In response, we propose LaSRO, a framework that learns differentiable surrogate rewards in the latent space with off-policy exploration to provide effective gradient guidance during DM fine-tuning.
+We show LaSRO's superiority over existing RL methods for optimizing diverse reward signals.
 We validate LaSRO's design through extensive ablation studies and further draw a connection between LaSRO and value-based RL to provide theoretical insights.
 We believe this work opens the door for both large-scale RL fine-tuning and customized model alignment (through flexible reward design) of ultra-few-step image diffusion models, with the potential to be applied in other data modalities. {

 }